What is a Working Memory Deficit and Why Is It Important?

 - Possibly ADHD (ability to integrate some past instructions with current stimuli deemed important, while ignoring other stimuli and information deemed unimportant)

-The importance of working memory in everyday life becomes clear when we see that, in addition to IQ and attention, working memory capacity has been correlated with:
+The importance of a working memory deficit in everyday life becomes clear when we see that, in addition to IQ and attention, working memory capacity has been correlated with:

 - Reading comprehension